thomaspambid/frontend-assessment/readme.md

 * Improve the user experience with meaningful animations/transitions.
 * Design and styling.
 * Explain why the result of `('b' + 'a' + + 'a' + 'a').toLowerCase()` is `banana`.
+*   Answer: Because the ( + 'a' ) is a unary operator that is converting a string to a number.
+And the value of that will become "NaN" ( Not a Number ) because it is a string and not a number.
+And then we use a ".toLowerCase()" function to make all the letters small.
+So it prints out b + a + nan + a = banana.

 Submission
 ---